-During my PhD I discovered that the function of the ovary is perturbed in animals with uterine bacterial infections.
 Our first research question was what protects oocytes in the ovary from damage caused by these bacterial infections?
-We initially worked how microbes cause inflammation and tissue damage in the endometrium of the uterus, and how this affects the ovary and the oocyte.
+I discovered that the function of the ovary is perturbed in animals with uterine bacterial infections.
+We initially worked on how microbes cause inflammation and tissue damage in the endometrium of the uterus, and how this affects the ovary and the oocyte.
 Key discoveries were that the epithelial and stromal cells of the endometrium, and the granulosa cells of the ovary have roles in innate immunity.
 In particular these cells express receptors, such as Toll-like Receptors (TLRs), which detect pathogen-associated molecular patterns to induce inflammatory responses, including the production of cytokines, chemokines and prostaglandins.
-Furthermore, pathogen-associated molecules perturb oocyte health and development, linking bacterial infections to long-term impacts on fertility.
+Furthermore, we discovered that pathogen-associated molecules perturb oocyte health and development, linking bacterial infections to long-term impacts on fertility.

 Our second research question is how do cells protect themselves against pore-forming toxins?
 Pore-forming toxins are the most common virulence factor used by bacteria to damage host cells, which leads to tissue pathology.
 We have focussed on cholesterol-dependent cytolysins, as these are the most common pore-forming toxin.
 We study the cellular responses to pore-forming toxins, and the molecular mechanisms of cytoprotection against pore-forming toxins in tissue cells.
 Increasing the protection of cells against bacterial virulence factors is an alternative to using antimicrobials to kill bacteria, helping in the fight against antimicrobial resistance.